Trusted by Independent Car Dealers since 2006

-5 sales books that will outperform your car sales training manual and improve sales
+Here are 5 car sales books that will outperform your training manual and improve sales at your dealership.

-When you’re bringing in new salespeople to your dealership, the training process is supremely important to their future success.
+When bringing new salespeople to your dealership, the training process is supremely important to their future success.
 The more dynamic your training is, the better prepared these newcomers will be.

-It’s wise to keep in mind that learning how to sell is a process of independent study and experience.
+It’s wise to remember that learning how to sell is a process of independent study and experience.
 Therefore, you should introduce your sales reps to educational sources outside of what you already offer.
-Their car sales training manual will no doubt be important to learn the features, benefits, and advantages of your products, but learning to close deals is another skill set entirely.
+Their car sales training manual will no doubt be essential to learn your products’ features, benefits, and advantages, but learning to close deals is another skill set entirely.

-Luckily, there are many sources of research for learning how to be a better salesperson.
-In this post, we’ve included the top five books that will create a lasting impression on your sales team.
+Luckily, there are many research sources for learning how to be a better salesperson.
+In this post, we’ve included the top five car sales books that will create a lasting impression on your sales team.

 These books are staples to industry leaders and have been in publication for decades.
-These books have set the foundation for self-development literature; the principals are still as true today as the day they were written.
-Plus, they will provide context and understanding for the modern sales people of the future.
+These books have set the foundation for self-development literature; the principles are still as true today as when they were written.
+Plus, they will provide context and understanding for modern future salespeople.

-Five books to bring your sales training to the next level
+Five car sales books to bring your sales training to the next level

 Published in 1937, this book helped create the self-help literature revolution in America.
 It’s sold over 70 million copies worldwide and still finds a place on the desks and bookcases of businesspeople today.
-Although this book broadly tackles the subject of “becoming a success”, there are a few pinpoints within the text that we find useful for salespeople:
+Although this book broadly tackles the subject of “becoming a success,” there are a few pinpoints within the text that we find helpful for salespeople: